-Stimulating the vagus nerve inhibits potentially damaging cytokine responses, and protects against organ damage caused by unregulated or excessive cytokine release.
-In 2011, the lab reported the discovered of a memory T cell subset that secretes acetylcholine in the spleen when activated by signals arising in the vagus nerve.
-These T cells are regulated by incoming neurotransmission arising in the brain stem, and respond by producing the terminal neurotransmitter required to complete the inflammatory reflex.
-The neural circuit they discovered can be exploited to therapeutic advantage, because application of electrodes to stimulate the vagus nerve (vagus nerve stimulation) protects against damaging inflammation in experimental arthritis, colitis, ischemia, myocardial infarction, congestive heart failure, and other conditions.
+Most recently, Dr. Tracey has made discoveries in bioelectronic medicine.
+Bioelectronic medicine tells nerves to produce the natural chemicals the body uses to cure itself.
+More specifically, we have found that stimulating the vagus nerve inhibits potentially damaging cytokine responses, and protects against organ damage caused by unregulated or excessive cytokine release.
+In 2011, the lab reported the discovery of a memory T cell subset that secretes acetylcholine in the spleen when activated by signals arising in the vagus nerve.
+These T cells are regulated by incoming neurotransmissions arising in the brain stem, and respond by producing the terminal neurotransmitter required to complete the inflammatory reflex.
+The neural circuit they discovered can be exploited to therapeutic advantage, because application of electrodes to stimulate the vagus nerve (vagus nerve stimulation) protects against damaging inflammation in arthritis, colitis, ischemia, myocardial infarction, congestive heart failure, and other conditions.
 In November 2012, the lab participated in reporting the first successful clinical trial demonstrating that vagus nerve stimulation can be effective in methotrexate-resistant rheumatoid arthritis patients, as presented at the annual meeting of the American College of Rheumatology.

 The importance of the inflammatory reflex in controlling inflammation establishes that the immune system does not function autonomously.
 Thus, immune responses and adaptation to infection and injury are integrated into host physiology, and coordinated by physiological units of reflex action.